Snaacky/thewiki/docs/getting-started/torrenting.md

 If you use qBittorrent, you may want to consider [binding it to your client](/tutorials/qbittorrent/#vpn-binding).
 !!!

+#### Forwarding ports

+Some VPNs offer the ability to forward ports, this is especially useful if you are not able to port forward normally, as it bypasses ISP restrictions.

+[AirVPN](https://airvpn.org/) - Offers 5 static ports.
+Recommended to use with a third party client such as [Wiresock](https://github.com/wiresock/WireSockUI) as the official one leaves much to be desired.

+[ProtonVPN](https://protonvpn.com/) - Offers 1 dynamic port.
+Recommended to use with an [automatic port mapping client](https://github.com/maah/ProtonVPN-win-app) to avoid manually updating ports on reconnect.
 #### Split Tunneling

 Split tunneling allows you to selectively route your internet traffic through the VPN tunnel or your internet connection simultaneously.
 With split tunneling, you can choose specific applications, websites, or services to be routed through the VPN while allowing other traffic to bypass the VPN and use the regular internet connection.